Eurostoxx futures -0.5% in early European trading

 - German DAX futures -0.5%

-In particular, Chinese stocks are weaker after a softer-than-expected Q3 GDP report earlier and that is also weighing a little on European futures to start the session.
+Part of the losses here is due to the late drop in Wall St during overnight trading after European markets have closed.
+But the overall risk mood in itself remains more cautious/defensive as we begin the day.

-What bodes ill for China also bodes ill for Europe and that sentiment is partially translating into some weakness in equities in the region.
-Overall, the risk mood is a little more defensive but we're not exactly into heavy risk-off territory just yet.
+US futures are down by ~0.2% at the moment and that is keeping currencies a little more on edge to start the session.

-Looking ahead, be wary of potential changes in Brexit sentiment as that will also play a role in affecting risk assets ahead of the weekend.
+USD/JPY sits near 108.40 just off lows of 108.25 earlier in the day with the aussie and kiwi still slightly weaker, though they are also off their respective lows seen in Asia Pacific trading.